 Section 3.
 All official communications (i.e., new initiatives, new programs, etc.) originating from the PCWG Steering Committee must first be approved by AACR.
 All e-mails, faxes and letters generated by the PCWG Steering Committee should be copied to the designated AACR Staff Liaison.

 Article VI.
 Amendments

 Section 1.
 Any member of PCWG/AACR may submit a written proposal to amend the Charter of PCWG/AACR.
 However, only a member of the Steering Committee may raise the amendment for consideration by the Steering Committee.

 Section 2.
-The proposed amendment must be submitted in writing to the Steering Committee for review and vote.
+All proposed amendments must be submitted in writing to the PCWG Steering Committee for review and vote.
 A vote in favor by two-thirds of all the members of the Steering Committee is necessary in order for an amendment to be considered for further disposition by the AACR Chief Executive Officer and the AACR Board of Directors.
-The proposed amendment must be reviewed and approved by the AACR Chief Executive Officer prior to consideration by the Board.
+All proposed amendments must be reviewed and approved by the AACR Chief Executive Officer prior to consideration by the AACR Board of Directors.